rishirane76-max/Gemini-Computer-Assistant/README.md

 # Gemini Assistant 🤖

+# WINDOWS AND LINUX WILL COME LATER.

-A native floating AI assistant for macOS, Windows, and Linux — powered by Google Gemini.
+A native floating AI assistant for macOS — powered by Google Gemini.
 Works like "Hey Google" on Android but lives on your desktop as a minimal floating bar.

 ![macOS](https://img.shields.io/badge/macOS-26%2B-blue?logo=apple&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3.10%2B-blue)